anaef/nginx-lws/doc/ConfigurationDirectives.md

 Lua C path.

-## lws_memory_limit *memory_limit*
+## lws_max_memory *max_memory*

 Context: server, location

-Sets a memory limit in bytes for each Lua state.
-If a Lua state exceeds the limit, a Lua memory error is generated.
-A value of `0` disables this check.
-The default value for *memory_limit* is `0`.
-When setting *memory_limit*, you can use the `k` and `m` suffixes to set kilobytes or megabytes, respectively.
+Sets the maximum memory in bytes for each Lua state.
+If a Lua state exceeds the maximum, a Lua memory error is generated.
+A value of `0` disables this logic.
+The default value for *max_memory* is `0`.
+When setting *max_memory*, you can use the `k` and `m` suffixes to set kilobytes or megabytes, respectively.

-## lws_lifecycles *lifecycles*
+## lws_max_requests *max_requests*

 Context: server, location

-Sets a limit on the number of lifecycles per Lua state.
+Sets the maximum number of requests in the lifecycle of a Lua state.
 If a Lua state has serviced the set number of requests, it is closed.
 A value of `0` disables this logic.
-The default value for *lifecycles* is `0`.
+The default value for *max_requests* is `0`.
 Setting the value to `1` closes Lua states after each request.
 This can be helpful during local development to pick up code changes.

 ## lws_gc *gc*

 Context: server, location

-Sets a number of requests for periodic garbage collection on Lua states.
+Sets a number of requests for periodic garbage collection in Lua states.
 If a Lua state has serviced the set number of requests, a full garbage collection cycle is performed.
-A vlaue of `0` disables this logic.
+A value of `0` disables this logic.
 The default value for *gc* is `0`.
 Setting the value to `1` performs a full garbage collection cycle after each request.